March 1, 2016

 The only real memories I can decipher by actual date and time are from my early years.
 I will take some time to recount those times to you, for it will give you a little insight to my current state of mind, as well as the stories that will come in the following pages.

 WEIGHT: 237 lbs.

 High school was a breeze and I finished it early at the age of 13.
 I was the valedictorian, captain of the football, basketball and baseball teams, as well as captain of the debate and math club teams.
-I graduated early in college: Summa Cum Laude from Yale after 3 years, in which again I was captain of all the major sports teams.
-In fact, I lead the Yale Bulldogs basketball team to 3 straight NCAA Final Four appearances, including a national championship victory in my third year.
+I graduated early in college: Summa Cum Laude from Yale after 3 years, in which, again, I was captain of all the major sports teams.
+In fact, I led the Yale Bulldogs basketball team to three straight NCAA Final Four appearances, including a national championship victory in my third year.

 They told me I was the all-American poster boy.
 I was the American dream personified.
 They said my familial wealth and connections combined with my superior athletic prowess, mental acumen and mastery of interpersonal interaction separated me from every other person in the entire world, and it was a blessing from God that I was born an American.
 I was the opportunity which the Dept. of Defense could not pass up.

 It’s interesting… they knew exactly what to say to get me to sign on the dotted line.
 And once I did, I essentially became property of the US government.
 However, that is when I discovered a life-long secret my parents had kept from me: I had been the subject of a top secret experiment!